-The distance between the Moon and the Earth varies, because the Earth is not directly at the centre of the Moon’s orbit, and the Moon’s orbit is not a circle – it’s an ellipse, or oval.
-The moment when the Moon is closest to the Earth is known as a ‘lunar perigee’, and if this coincides with a Full or New Moon, we get what is known as a supermoon.
-A supermoon appears around 15% larger and around 30% brighter than a micromoon (which we’ll explain in a minute) – or around 7% larger and 15% brighter than an average Full Moon.
+Because the Earth is not directly at the centre of the Moon’s orbit (and because the Moon’s orbit is an ellipse, not a circle), the distance between the Moon and the Earth varies.
+When the Moon is closest to the Earth, this is known as a ‘lunar perigee’, and if this coincides with a Full or New Moon, we get what’s known as a supermoon.
+A supermoon appears around 7% larger and 15% brighter than an average Full Moon.

 The average distance of the Moon from the Earth is 238,855 miles.
 April’s supermoon (which appeared pink in colour) was just 222,212 miles from Earth making it the second-closest supermoon of 2021.
 May’s ‘flower’ supermoon (so-called because it coincided with the blooming of flowers) was slightly closer to Earth at 222,117 miles away.

 June’s supermoon is the most distant of the three supermoons at 224,662 miles away.
-June’s supermoon is referred to as the ‘strawberry’ supermoon because of the ripening of the fruit at this time of year.
+It’s referred to as the ‘strawberry’ supermoon because of the ripening of the fruit at this time of year.

 June’s sunrise/sunset times